Economically speaking, times are tough for a lot of people right now.

-Great listening skills put you in a better position to meet client needs, because you’ll have a better idea of what those needs are.
+Great listening skills put you in a better position to meet client needs because you’ll have a better idea of what those needs are.

 When a client wants to cancel a policy, ask questions and really listen.

 How have their needs changed?
-Maybe they don’t need to cancel the policy after all, it might just need to be adjusted.
+Maybe they don’t need to cancel the policy after all; it might just need to be adjusted.

-Or maybe they need a new type of coverage instead of what they already have.
+They may need a new type of coverage instead of what they already have.
 (Blitz)

 3 - Upsell & Cross-Sell